Combinatorial results implied by many zero divisors in a group ring: Kleinberg--Sawin--Speyer refinement

 \section{Kleinberg--Sawin--Speyer refinement}

 The set $A\subset G$ without arithmetic progressions of length 3 produces a set of triples $\{(x_a,y_a,z_a):=(a,a,a^{-2}),a\in A\}\subset G^3$ such that $x_ay_bz_c=1$ if and only if $a=b=c$.
-Following \cite{KSS} we call such a set of ordered triples a ``tri-colored product-free sets''.
-Analogously we may defined $k$-colored product-free sets of $k$-tuples.
-Note that the above proof for the sets without arithmetic progressions allows to show the following
+Following \cite{KSS} we call such a set of ordered triples a ``multiplicative 3-matching''.
+If the group is additive we say ``additive 3-matching'' instead.
+Analogously we may defined multiplicative (and additive) $k$-matchings of $k$-tuples.
+Note that the above proof for Theorem \ref{equation_gr} allows to show the following